aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-pdf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to PDF" h2="Transform OFT to PDF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PDF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+One of the most common conversions is from OFT file format to HTML.
+This conversion is necessary for a variety of reasons, such as to make the email content easier to read, to make it more accessible, or to make it easier to share with other users.

+<h2>How Aspose.Total Helps for OFT to PDF Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with your email conversion needs.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used together to convert OFT file format to HTML and then export HTML to PDF.

+Aspose.Email for C++ is a powerful email conversion API that can be used to convert OFT file format to HTML.
+It supports a wide range of email formats, including Outlook MSG, EML, MHTML, and more.
+It also provides a range of features, such as the ability to read and write email messages, convert emails to different formats, and more.

+Aspose.Words for C++ is a powerful document processing API that can be used to export HTML to PDF.
+It supports a wide range of document formats, including DOC, DOCX, ODT, and more.
+It also provides a range of features, such as the ability to create, edit, and convert documents, export documents to different formats, and more.

+By using Aspose.Total for C++, you can easily convert OFT file format to HTML and then export HTML to PDF.
+This makes it easy to add email conversion features to your applications, allowing you to quickly and easily convert emails to different formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}